KlaatuNikto/GenP-hosts-update-script/README.md

 # PowerShell Script to Automatically Update the Hosts File (Safely) for GenP

-I've created a PowerShell script to automatically update the Windows hosts file based on the hosts list provided by the [a-dove-is-dumb repository](https://github.com/ignaciocastro/a-dove-is-dumb).
+PowerShell script to automatically update the Windows hosts file based on the hosts list provided by the [a-dove-is-dumb repository](https://github.com/ignaciocastro/a-dove-is-dumb).

 This script has the following features: